 Chapter 1 : Nothing Sweeter Than Time

 Liam stood reading a copy of The Bone Clocks, trying to get the words in his head.
 Sometimes no matter how hard he tried, he couldn’t concentrate on what he was reading.
-Everything had no meaning and was nothing but empty words, as if they were in a language he didn’t understand, instead of simple English.
-While beside him Ava had lost all interest of the strange couple, drowning in again to one of the novels she had picked up; The Taste of Sorrow.
-Her hair was all short curvy, cupping her blushed cheeks, a splotch of light hitting her side.
+While beside him, Ava was drowning in one of the novels she had picked up; The Taste of Sorrow.
+Her hair was all short curvy, cupping her blushed cheeks, a splotch of light brushed her cheeks.

 “Sir, how much is this?”
 She asked, lifting the book in the air.